A photography project shot in locations hostile to gay men with the help of Google Street View.

 All images by Jonathan Higbee with Google Street View.

 With the help of Google Street View I can finally produce photographic work in countries I've dreamed of photographing since I was young.
-It's not the expense of travel that has kept me outside their borders; instead, I've had to avoid otherwise beautiful countries because doing so puts me at risk of being imprisoned -- or worse -- for the "crime" of being gay.
-These images reflect what I'd produce if I had been born straight and was able to travel to these places in the physical world.
+It's not the expense of travel that has kept me outside their borders; instead, I've had to avoid these beautiful countries because visiting them in person puts me at risk of imprisonment -- or worse -- for the "crime" of being gay.
+"Forbidden City" reflects the work I'd produce if I had been born straight and able to travel freely, but with a pervasive sense of disconnection.

 Locations featured in this excerpt include:

 United Arab Emirates: Being gay is on the books as punishable by death (gay men only; analysts unsure whether the law also applies to lesbians).
 "Lighter" sentences of 10 years in prison are most likely.